The Stewart House Program is designed to provide children with…

 - collect and collate the STEWART HOUSE STUDENT REFERRAL FORM (4 pages) sent to all schools under separate cover and to be completed by the home school Principal

 - check that these forms are completed with sufficient detail to inform the placement process

-- advise Principals as to the results of this placement process and request that they assist in the completion of their student’s STUDENT HEALTH INFORMATION (PARENT) FORM, within the recommended timeframes
+- advise Principals as to the results of this placement process and request that they assist in the completion of the Student Health Information (Parent) Form (available below for download), within the recommended timeframes

 - collect and check the completed health and permission forms – all details must be included together with appropriate signatures.
 Supplementary health/behaviour/legal documentation should also be included at this stage.